 Immigrating to Quebec is slightly different to the rest of Canada as it does not have an Express Entry system or Provincial Nominee Program.
-Quebec has specific process that includes acquiring a Quebec Selection Certificate (Certificat de sélection du Québec, or CSQ), which signifies that the applicant has been chosen by the government to settle in Quebec.
-Once a CSQ has been obtained, applicants will then have to apply for permanent residency directly via the federal government.
-We are therefore unable to assist with the immigration process; however, we are able to assist with your tourist visa application that will allow you to explore everything this stunning province has to offer.
-Optimize your application, sign up with us today!
+Quebec has a specific process that includes acquiring a Quebec Selection Certificate (Certificat de sélection du Québec, or CSQ), which signifies that you have been chosen by the Government to settle in Quebec.
+Once a CSQ has been obtained, you will then have to request permanent residency directly via the federal government.
+We are therefore unable to assist with the immigration process; however, we are able to assist with your travel documents that will allow you to explore everything this stunning province has to offer.
+We can help you navigate your way to Canada!

 French is the dominant language of Quebec